cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/go-cli.html.md

 ## <a id='aliases'></a> New Aliases ##

 cf v6 introduces single-letter aliases for commonly used commands.
-For example, you can enter `gcf p` for `gcg push`, and `gcf t` for `gcf target`.
+For example, you can enter `gcf p` for `gcf push`, and `gcf t` for `gcf target`.
 You can see the alias for a command, if there is one, by running command line help, described below.

 ## <a id='help'></a> Command Line Help ##

 Run `gcf help` to view a list all gcf commands and a brief description of each.
 To view detailed help for a command, add `-h` to the command line.
 For example:

 <pre class="terminal">
 gcf push -h